conekta/conekta-android/README.md

 ## Conekta Android module

-This is an example on how to create Android Apps using conekta-android Tokenizer.
+This is an example on how to create Android Apps using conekta-android SDK.

 ### Instructions
 - Clone this project